This is the second lesson in your Introduction to Ghost Hunting course. (The first lesson was Ghost Hunting Preparations.)

 Where else to find Mme.
 LaLaurie’s ghost

 If you want to see where she spent far more time, check the haunted site of her former home on Royal Street.
-When I was last there, it was an antiques shop just a few feet away from the delightfully haunted Brennan’s Restaurant.
+When I was last there, it was an antiques shop just a few feet away from the delightful (and truly haunted) Brennan’s Restaurant.

 Brennan’s is haunted by several ghosts.
 They include a chef on the first floor and, upstairs, the apparition of an old lady upstairs.
-(I’m not sure if she’s Madame LaLaurie, as well.)
+(She may be Mme.
+LaLaurie, but she might be someone else.)

 An important question about ghost tours